Eczbek/xieite/README.md

 # XIEITE
-Header-Only C++ Utility Library
+C++ header-only utility library

 <br/>

 ## Usage
-Add the `include` directory to your project.
+Add the `include` directory to your project

 <br/>